EPFLXplore/ERC_NAV/README.md

 - The obstacle_detection directory contains the code for the lidar and camera obstacle detection separately.
 - The path_planning directory contains the nav2 code that creates global and local costmaps and generates a path to the goal.
 A controller publishes velocity commands (type Twist) to follow the path.
 - The wheels_control directory contains all the code for the manual and autonomous kinematics of the wheels and the control of the motors.

+### For more documentation see the Notion : https://www.notion.so/xplore-doc/Navigation-128d2c11ab574c95a9be0790afa76d48

 ### Set/reset lidar connection